ralphkb/sentinel-tickets/README.md

 5. If any dependencies got updated, you will have to delete your `node_modules` directory and run `npm install` again after you've already uploaded the new files.
 6. Start the updated bot using `npm start`

+## Bug Reporting
+- For bug reports, open an issue [here](https://github.com/ralphkb/sentinel-tickets/issues).
+This is a free project that I enjoy working on in my free time, I cannot guarantee support or updates however I will try my best to fix bugs, maintain the bot and possibly add new features.
+Thank you for your understanding. 😄
+You can reach out via Discord or Email if you want to commission a custom feature for the bot tailored to your own needs or use-case.
+Join my [Discord Server](https://discord.gg/vhXCzj9S3J) for community support.
+Patreon members receive unique roles on the Discord.

 ## Features

 - Up to 25 Categories: Organize support requests in different categories.
 - Intuitive Ticket Panel: Create and manage tickets with ease using buttons or a select menu.
 - Option to create many ticket panels and send them to any channel.
 - Modal Questions: Gather necessary information before opening a ticket.
+- Option to disable modal questions per ticket category.
 - Configuration to customize many of the messages and embed options.
 - Option to configure support roles per ticket category.
 - Option to require one or more roles to create a ticket per ticket category.